Emigrants from the Ottawa, Canada area to

 Robert NISBIT

-John O'NEIL & Mary O'DRISCOLL, Ramsay Twp, d/o Denis & Johanna (White), Co.
+John O'NEIL & Mary O'DRISCOLL, from Ramsay Township, d/o Denis & Johanna (White), County

 Cork.

-John O'LEARY, Almonte, Ontario (includes MURPHY from Packenham)
+John O'LEARY, Almonte, Ontario (includes MURPHY from Pakenham)

 From "Half century of Recollections", a series of 111 articles originally

-published in the Grand Forks Herald 1935-1936 and found at the Univ. of ND,
+published in the Grand Forks Herald 1935-1936 and found at the University of North Dakota,

 the following names were from Canada: